 - A handful of strawberries (for strawberry milk)

 Or any other extras you like.

 - Soak the cashews in water with 2 tsp of sea salt for at least 5 hours, or overnight.

-- Store the milk in an airtight glass jar in the refrigerator.
-It should keep for 3 to 4 days.
-The leftover pulp (if milk was strained) will keep up to 4 days.
+- Store the milk in an airtight glass jar in the fridge for up to 4 days.
+The leftover pulp will keep for up to 4 days, too, in the fridge.

 Lots of love,